arjunmehta/node-georedis/README.md

 ```

-If you know the name of a location that you'd like to do a nearby search within, instead of passing in location defition, just pass in a `locationName` as the first argument:
+If you know the name of a location that you'd like to do a nearby search within, instead of passing in a point, just pass in a `locationName` as the first argument:

 ```javascript
 geo.nearby('Toronto', 5000, options, function(err, locations){